opengeogroep/AERIUS-QGIS-plugins/docs/3.5/09_configuration.md

 ## Connect

-These settings are only needed if you want to use the plugin for AERIUS Connect functionality.
-When the settings are right, the
+These settings are only needed if you want to use the plugin for AERIUS Connect functionality (currently only available in NL).
+When the country is set to UK, the Connect settings are disabled.

 ### Server base URL:
 Location of the Connect API URL.
 Should by default point to the current production